MangaD/cpp-project-template/docs/development_guide.md

 <a id="adding-libraries"></a>
 ## Adding libraries

-Adding libraries to the project requires modifying the `vcpkg.json` file, the CI/CD workflow files, the `docs/install.md` file, and the `CMakeLists.txt` file of the project that you are adding the library to..
+Adding libraries to the project requires modifying the `vcpkg.json` file **if you use one**, the CI/CD workflow files, the `docs/install.md` file, the `CMakeLists.txt` file of the project that you are adding the library to, and the `.devcontainer/Dockerfile`.

 <a id="windows-xp"></a>
 ## Windows XP